-Students admitted in Fall 2017-2018 or after, should take Deterministic Models in Operations Research and Stochastic Models in Operations Research topics.
-The third exam should belong to the topics below.
-The fourth exam may either be in Engineering Mathematics or in an area in one of the FENS PhD programs (including IE).
+Students must take Deterministic Models in Operations Research and Stochastic Models in Operations Research exams.
+The third exam should be selected from one of the topics below:

 Deterministic Models in Operations Research